winder/docker/algod/README.md

 Container to run an algorand node.

 Image is built using two stages.
 In the first stage, binaries are generated with the `install.sh` script.
-Resulting artifacts are copied into the second stage for final packaging.
+Resulting binaries are copied into the second stage for final packaging.

 ## Build Arguments